dakilaserasinghe/recom_sys_opensearch/README.md

 # master project: "Recommendation System for emulation environments using OpenSearch"
-This project contains all the codes for my master project: "Recommendation System for emulation environments using OpenSearch"
+This projecct implements a search engine instance of opensearch creating a recommendation system for emulation environments.